maximebegarie/Unity_Mongo-Csharp-Driver_dlls/README.md

 # Unity_Mongo-Csharp-Driver_dlls

-DLL files needed in Unity's Plugins folder for mongo-csharp-driver 2.10 to work
+DLL files needed in Unity's Plugins folder for mongo-csharp-driver 2.10 to work with Unity.

 Extracted after the installation of NuGet package https://www.nuget.org/packages/MongoDB.Driver/2.10.0